nartallax/cardboard/README.md

 ```

 In this example we create a `viewBox`; it's an `RBox` that depends on other box values.
 Each time any box it depends on updates - the value of `viewBox` is also updated (and subscribers are called, of course).
-(disclaimer: implementation is more complex than that, but for outside world it looks like it is; you can assume that it does update each time)

 ## .map() method